American Beauty (1999 film): Retrospective

 A few months after the release of American Beauty, reports of a backlash appeared in the American press.
 In the years since the film's release, its critical regard has waned.
-A significant factor was its themes being seen as trivial after the September 11 attacks and the Great Recession of late 2007 to 2009.

 In 2005, Premiere named American Beauty as one of 20 "most overrated movies of all time."
 Mendes accepted the inevitability of the critical reappraisal, saying in 2008, "I thought some of it was entirely justified—it was a little overpraised at the time."

 In 2017, allegations of sexual assault and misconduct against actor Kevin Spacey surfaced at the height of the MeToo movement, including by children who were underage at the time of the allegations.
 This led many critics and one of Spacey's accusers, actor Anthony Rapp, to find uncomfortable parallels between Spacey and Lester Burnham, his character in American Beauty.

 In 2019, on the twentieth anniversary of the film's release, The Huffington Posts Matthew Jacobs wrote that "the film's reputation has tumbled precipitously," adding, "Plenty of classics undergo cultural reappraisals [...] but few have turned into such a widespread punchline."

 Similar to Matthew Jacobs's assessment, Stephanie Zacharek for Time wrote, "In 2019, beating up on Sam Mendes' multi-Oscar-winning American Beauty [...] is so painfully easy that it seems unfair.
 The Best Picture winner has fallen largely out of fashion; it rarely appears on critics' lists of favorite movies, and its memory seems to have faded for most moviegoers, too."
 Zacharek concluded, "American Beauty is a movie about a privileged white guy who feels bad about himself and tries to rectify that by exploding his life—only to lose it all in the end.
 It's about a man who thought he had control, but didn't—and who can't, at the very least, relate to that?
 In the context of his own crisis of self-absorption, Lester Burnham couldn't see the real collision course looming ahead, a future of lost jobs and foreclosures, of madhouse doublespeak issuing from the mouths of people whose job it is to lead us, of wars that can't be won and thus keep being fought.
 Maybe it takes a look back at a ridiculous movie to show us how much we've really lost.
 Whatever Ball's 'authentic life' really is, you can bet it's not being lived on Instagram."

 Nonetheless, other critics still defend the artistic value of the film.
 In 2014, on the occasion of the fifteenth anniversary of the movie, Entertainment Weekly's Ashley Fetters stated that American Beauty stands as "a classic, if not a masterpiece."